-Induction motors are one of the major power-consuming load on the planet today and are widely used for all industrial and domestic applications.
-Plugging is one of the braking technique performed in the induction motors.
+Induction motors are one of the major power-consuming loads on the planet today and are widely used for all industrial and domestic applications.
+Plugging is one of the braking techniques performed in induction motors.
 Dynamic braking and regenerative braking are the other two braking methods.

 What is meant by plugging an induction motor?